5,300 Wells Fargo employees fired over 2 million phony accounts

 Wells Fargo is the most valuable bank in America, worth just north of $250 billion.
 Berkshire Hathaway (BRKA), the investment firm run legendary investor Warren Buffett, is the company's biggest shareholder.

+The $100 million fine will go toward the CFPB's Civil Penalty Fund, a $35 million penalty will go to the Office of the Comptroller of the Currency, and another $50 million will be paid to the City and County of Los Angeles.

-"One wonders whether a penalty of $100 million is enough," said David Vladeck, a Georgetown University law professor and former director of the Federal Trade Commission's Bureau of Consumer Protection.
+"One wonders whether (the CFPB) penalty of $100 million is enough," said David Vladeck, a Georgetown University law professor and former director of the Federal Trade Commission's Bureau of Consumer Protection.
 "It sounds like a big number, but for a bank the size of Wells Fargo, it isn't really."

-The CFPB declined to explain how it came up with the $100 million penalty figure.

 Wells Fargo confirmed to CNNMoney that the 5,300 firings took place over several years.
 The bank listed 265,000 employees as of the end of 2015.